Merg3D/computational_physics_2019/FinalProject/README.md

 ./scrap/ has test files.
 Other files are necessary for running AMUSE, do not remove or move them from this directory.

+data_processing.py processes the .dat out_*_*.dat files to a movie.
+It needs the program ffmpeg, which can be installed by for example `apt install ffmpeg`.